We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - not touching or rubbing the eyes

-- washing the hands frequently with soap and warm water, or use hand sanitizer
+- washing the hands frequently or using hand sanitizer

-- always removing contact lenses at night, and following instructions about lens hygiene
+- always removing contact lenses at night and following all lens hygiene instructions

 - keeping eyeglasses clean

-- not sharing personal items such as towels and pillows, make up and contact lenses with other people
+- not sharing personal items, such as towels and makeup